julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 This article tests ten commonly cited principles against historical evidence, measuring waste primarily through casualty exchange ratios (own casualties ÷ enemy casualties; lower ratio = more efficient, less waste per enemy neutralized) and decisive strategic outcome (yes/no).
 For each principle we propose a more adaptive alternative and benchmark both approaches across matched cases.

+**Methodological Note on Casualty Measurement**: All casualty figures include killed and wounded unless otherwise specified.
+Where prisoners of war (POW) constitute a significant component of strategic outcome (e.g., mass surrenders, encirclements), they are explicitly noted and included in totals with the notation "(incl.
+POW)" to capture the full strategic neutralization of enemy forces.
+This inclusive approach reflects that encircling/capturing an army achieves the same strategic effect as destroying it in combat—removal from the strategic equation—and is essential to understanding decisive outcomes vs. prolonged attrition.

+**Methodological Note on Case Selection**: This analysis deliberately selects contrasting historical examples—prominent failures of rigid principle application vs. prominent successes of adaptive alternatives—to illustrate the pattern.
+The cases are not a random or comprehensive sample; they are chosen to demonstrate the failure modes and success patterns most clearly.
+The resulting statistics (e.g., success rates, improvement multipliers) reflect this illustrative sample and should not be interpreted as universal proof, but rather as evidence of systematic differences in approach effectiveness under comparable conditions.

-The data pattern is consistent: rigid heuristics produce systemic failure modes and high waste; flexible, context-aware alternatives deliver decisive results at dramatically lower net cost.
+The data pattern in these selected cases is consistent: rigid heuristics produce systemic failure modes and high waste; flexible, context-aware alternatives deliver decisive results at dramatically lower net cost.

 ## 1. ~Concentration of Force~